darksoul03/https_status_code/README.md

 1. Download the repo.
 2. In the url txt file add all the url you need to add.
 3. In the newfile you'll find the output.
+4. run the sript.sh
+5. Output in newfile

 Example:  Google.co.in - 200